jdbctemplatemapper/jdbctemplatemapper/readme.md

 In this case you will have to manually set the id value before calling insert()

 **Configeration for Version (optimistic locking), created on, created by, updated on, updated by**

-If can configure the JdbcTemplateMapper something like below (All are optional);

-    JdbcTemplateMapper jdbcTemplateMapper = new JdbcTemplateMapper(jdbcTemplate, schemaName);
+    JdbcTemplateMapper jdbcTemplateMapper = new JdbcTemplateMapper(jdbcTemplate);
     jdbcTemplateMapper
         .withRecordOperatorResolver(new ConcreteImplementationOfIRecordOperatorResolver())
         .withCreatedOnPropertyName("createdOn")